-One possible explanation is that average pooling takes the maximum of the vector and that word is contributing towards the overall sentiment of that tweet.

-RNN

 We trained four recurrent neural networks using LSTM, GRU, Simple RNN and Bi LSTM.
 The GRU model outperforms the rest of the models with 66.67% accuracy.
 The most possible explanations for this are that GRU is better at capturing dependencies but is simpler than LSTM and BI-LSTM.
 The confusion matrices of GRU is as follows: